Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Visit the National Memorial Day Museum

-Waterloo, New York, situated one hour east of Rochester, is the location of the first official Memorial Day.
+Waterloo, New York, situated one hour east of Rochester, is the first official Memorial Day location.
 According to the museum’s website, the story of Memorial Day dates back to the summer of 1865.
 At a social gathering, a prominent local druggist named Henry C. Welles suggested that while praising the living veterans of the Civil War, it would be fitting to remember the patriotic dead by placing flowers on their graves.
-However, nothing resulted from this suggestion until the following spring when he mentioned the idea again to General John B. Murray, who was a Civil War hero and intensely patriotic.
+However, nothing resulted from this suggestion until the following spring when he again mentioned the idea to General John B. Murray, a Civil War hero and intensely patriotic.
 General Murray wholeheartedly supported the idea and rallied veterans’ support behind it.
 Learn more at wlhs-ny.com.

 Attend a Ceremony or Parade